Genuine and spurious (non-)ergodicity in single particle tracking: Introduction

-In this paper, we show through several generic examples which are well-known random processes and commonly used in the description of SPT experiments, that the widely used criterion based on the comparison of the MSD and TAMSD is not suitable for determining the (non-)ergodic nature of a process. \textit{In fact, the MSD represents the statistical property of the initial increment $x(t)-x(0)$, whereas, the definition of the TAMSD employs arbitrary increments $x(t+\Delta)-x(t)$ whose statistical properties may be different from those of the initial increment.} Thus, we propose using the mean-squared increment (MSI) in place of the MSD, that is
+In this paper, we show through several generic examples which are well-known random processes and commonly used in the description of SPT experiments, that the widely used criterion based on the comparison of the MSD and TAMSD is not suitable for determining the (non-)ergodic nature of a process. \textit{In fact, the MSD represents the statistical property of the initial increment $x(t)-x(0)$, whereas, the definition of the TAMSD employs arbitrary increments $x(t+\Delta)-x(t)$ whose statistical properties may be different from those of the initial increment.} Using the mean-squared increment (MSI) instead of the MSD, that is

+offers a robust and consistent framework for evaluating genuine (non-)ergodicity.
+Especially, when the process has stationary increments, the MSI reduces to the MSD.
+However, if the process reaches stationarity at long times only, the MSD is different from the MSI, with the latter being equal to the TAMSD if the increment process is ergodic.